hashgraph/hedera-mirror-node/README.md

 analytics, visibility services, security threat modeling, data monetization services, etc. Mirror nodes can also run additional business logic to support applications built using the Hedera network.

-While mirror nodes receive information from the mainnet nodes, they do not contribute to consensus on the network, and their votes are not counted.
+While mirror nodes receive information from the main nodes, they do not contribute to consensus on the network, and their votes are not counted.
 Only the votes from the main nodes are counted for determining consensus.
-The trust of Hedera network is derived based on the consensus reached by the main nodes.
+The trust of the Hedera network is derived based on the consensus reached by the main nodes.
 That trust is transferred to the mirror nodes using cryptographic signatures on a chain of files.

-Eventually, the mirror nodes will be able to run the same code as the Hedera main nodes so that they can see the transactions in real time.
-To make the initial deployments easier, the mirror node strives to take away the burden of running a full Hedera node through creation of periodic files that contain processed information (such as account balances or transaction records), and have the full trust of the Hedera main nodes.
+Eventually, the mirror nodes will be able to run the same code as the Hedera nodes so that they can see the transactions in real time.
+To make the initial deployments easier, the mirror node strives to take away the burden of running a full Hedera node through creation of periodic files that contain processed information (such as account balances or transaction records), and have the full trust of the main nodes.
 The mirror node software reduces the processing burden by receiving pre-constructed files from the network, validating those, populating a database, and providing APIs to expose the data.

-### Advantages
+This approach provides the following advantages:

 - Lower compute and bandwidth requirements
 - It allows users to only save what they care about, and discard what they don’t (lower storage requirement)